Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Lowood had an income level below the national average in the latest ATO data aggregated by AreaSearch for the financial year ended June 2023.
-Its median income among taxpayers was $44,341 and the average income stood at $49,927, compared to Greater Brisbane's figures of $58,236 and $72,799 respectively.
-Based on a Wage Price Index growth rate of 9.91% since June 2023, current estimates for Lowood's median income would be approximately $48,735 and the average around $54,875 by September 2025.
-According to Census data from 2021, incomes in Lowood fell between the 7th and 10th percentiles nationally for households, families, and individuals.
-The earnings profile showed that the majority of residents (29.3%, or 1,277 people) earned within the $800 - $1,499 bracket, unlike regional trends where more residents fell into the $1,500 - $2,999 range.
-Housing affordability pressures were severe in Lowood, with only 82.4% of income remaining after housing costs, ranking at the 11th percentile nationally.
+The suburb of Lowood's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Lowood is $44,341, and the average income stands at $49,927.
+In Greater Brisbane, these figures are $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Lowood's median income would be approximately $48,735, and the average would be around $54,875 as of September 2025.
+Census data from 2021 shows that incomes in Lowood fall between the 7th and 10th percentiles nationally for households, families, and individuals.
+The earnings profile indicates that 29.3% of residents (1,278 people) earn within the $800 - $1,499 bracket, unlike regional trends where 33.3% fall within the $1,500 - $2,999 range.
+Housing affordability pressures are severe in Lowood, with only 82.4% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income